 - if it started suddenly or gradually

-- what activities make it better or worse
+- what activities made it better or worse

-- whether it prevents normal activity or sleep
+- whether it prevented regular activities or sleep

 An MS hug often goes away without treatment, but medication is available if the feeling is persistent or very painful.